 RIOC & Langan: The Plot Thickens

-One outrage unexplored is, if RIOC and Langan knew about these wastes in 2014, why wasn’t anyone told when the state dished out a million dollar contract to Fitzgerald & Halliday for organizing a community-based plan for Southpoint in 2016?
+One outrage unexplored is, if RIOC and Langan knew about these wastes in 2014, why wasn’t anyone told, in 2016, when the state dished out a million dollar contract to Fitzgerald & Halliday for organizing a community-based plan for Southpoint?

 Arguing in support of the big payout to FHI, RIOC’s then acting president/CEO Susan Rosenthal cited securing the historic Smallpox Hospital as central to a ten-year plan for Southpoint.
-Neither are part of the plan now being executed.
+But although FHI included that demand, nothing happened, not then and not now.

 Although RIOC claims its current plan for destroying Southpoint follows up on the FHI plan, it was ditched.
 Their drifty and drowsy board unanimously — of course — approved it early in 2017.

 And then, they buried it.
-No trace of it is found in the new plan where — guess who? — Langan collects millions.
+No trace of it is found in the Langan plan where — guess who? — RIOC’s longtime partner collects millions.

 Are David Kramer and Hudson-Related Happy with Their View Now?

-But that’s not all that plausible either… until you consider how Hudson-Related, lead by point man David Kramer, has taken RIOC wherever it wants to go for years.
+But that’s not all that plausible either… That is, until you consider how Hudson-Related, lead by point man David Kramer, has taken RIOC wherever it wants it to go for years.

 More local news…